ErikaJPB/spotify-one-clone/README.md

 ## Credits and Acknowledgements

 This project was inspired by [this tutorial](https://www.youtube.com/watch?v=2aeMRB8LL4o) by [Antonio Erdeljac](https://github.com/AntonioErdeljac).
-I would like to thank him for his clear and engaging explanation of how to build a Spotify clone with NextJS 13.
+I would like to thank him for his clear and engaging explanation.